Current Online & In-Person Classes

 Onsite and Online

-Welcome to Cross View!
-Are you interested in our Cross View (CV) family and what God is doing here?
-Take time to get to know us.
-Let us tell you a little more about ourselves (our history, our core beliefs, how we work together and in God’s kingdom) and how you can become a member of the CV family.
+• Sunday, February 28: Get to Know Cross View.
+Get a bird’s-eye view and let us tell you a little more about ourselves (our history, our core beliefs, how we work together and in God’s kingdom) and how you can become a member of the CV family.

 Monday Women's Bible Class: A Time for Everything